M2neko/Due_Tonight/README.md

 * General: For a fighting game, the basic components includes characters, background, healthbar and a timer.
 ![game](game.png)
-* Scene: Our game includes two scenes for players to interact and choose their characters and background.
+* Scene: There are six scenes overall.
+Players can interact with scene2 and scene3 to choose their characters and background.
+And then go to scene 4 for fighting.
 * Timer: We chose 100s as the duration for one round, according to some classical fighting games.
 * Game manager: The most important game logic in our game is to decided various results of the battle, deciding the winner, K.O or draw.
 I used several SerializeField to managed different game objects.
 This part is finished in [EndGame.cs](https://github.com/M2neko/ECS_189L_Final_Project/blob/e24b55683341bb6b5205ebb09476c874e7503a91/Overcodeeeeeeee/Assets/Script/EndGame.cs#L1-L106).
 * Healthbar and Damage: These are the two main parts which will influence player experience.
 We used the object pooling method